If you’re looking for how to make hair grow faster, we’ve rounded up the best expert advice, hair care products and supplements that should help

 Experts suggest massaging natural oils into your scalp for a least five minutes at least once a week.
 Some either suggest doing it while your head is upside down to increase blood flow even further because your heart is higher than your head.

 Having long and hot showers can damage your skin’s natural functions, ZO Skin Health UK told mamabella, particularly your skin’s ability to act as a protective barrier.
 Hot showers can even loosen natural oils from the surface and strip hair of its own protective oils by opening the skin’s pores.
-What’s more, consistent hot showers adversely affect the skins outer layer, the epidermis, which is full of substances that provide a tough defence against all the outside conditions, while retaining moisture.

 Try, instead, to wash your hair with lukewarm water to close your pores and reduce the damage.
 Rinsing it with cold water also helps close these pores and protects your scalp from dirt and grease.
 When your pores stay closed, your hair is stronger and this should mean it grows better and you lose less.